-As at 5 February 2021, 36 countries have deposited their instruments of AfCFTA ratification with the AUC Chairperson.
-There have also been indications that Somalia and Algeria have received Cabinet approval for ratification; official confirmation is pending.
+As at July 2021, 37 countries have deposited their instruments of AfCFTA ratification with the AUC Chairperson.
+Official confirmation of approval has been obtained for Burundi.

 As at March 2021, tariff and rules of origin (RoO) negotiations under the AfCFTA are not yet complete.
 Agreed RoO cover approximately 81% of tariff lines.
 June 2021 is the deadline to complete the RoO and tariff negotiations.
 There is an interim arrangement for trade to take place from 1 January 2021.
 Trade in goods, for which RoO are finalised, can take place under the tabled tariff offers.
 These offers must comply with the agreed modalities for tariff negotiations.
 Thus far, 41 countries have submitted their schedules of tariff concessions.
 The tariff offers available are those of CEMAC, EAC, ECOWAS, SACU, Malawi, Mauritius, and São Tomé and Príncipe.